 A staged payment approval may contain conditions such as:

-- That the GAIC is paid in stages,
+- The GAIC be paid in stages.

-- In the case of a plan of subdivision, each stage will relate to a specified part of the land to be subdivided,
+- In the case of a plan of subdivision, each stage will relate to a specified part of the land to be subdivided.

 The staged payment approval may contain other conditions.